-The second method is to pan-fry it briefly with vegetable oil, which is what I use it in this recipe.
-This method is simple, and you do not need to keep the remaining oil.
-The result is as good as deep-frying.
+Pan-frying can be as good as deep-frying.
 What you need is to add about 1/8 inch depth of oil to a frying pan, or at least if is sufficient to cover the whole pan.
-Sear the ribs on both sides until the meat starts to shrink and the bone protrude out.
+Sear the ribs on both sides until the meat starts to shrink and the bone protrudes out.
 When this is achieved, the color will turn a little brown.
 It is time to remove it and set aside.

-Step 4- Braising over low heat for an hour
+Step 4- Braise the pork ribs over low heat

-- Add the wine, vinegar, sugar, salt and soy sauce to the pan which holds the pork ribs, spices, and the aromatics.
+- Add the wine, vinegar, salt and soy sauce to the pan.

 - Add water until it is just enough to cover the ribs.